openslide/openslide/README.txt

 of OpenSlide.
 A list of some properties can be found at: http://openslide.cs.cmu.edu/wiki/List%20of%20Known%20Properties

-OpenSlide itself creates three properties (for now).
-They are:
+OpenSlide itself creates these properties (for now):

  openslide.vendor
    The name of the vendor backend.